Allstate Homeowners Insurance Review of 2023

 In general, they offer the same features and coverages.

 Both Allstate and State Farm get top ratings from AM Best, which means they both have excellent financial strength.

 However, State Farm costs less than Allstate.
 That’s no surprise, considering that Allstate is renowned for having high premiums for homeowners insurance.

 For a $250,000 dwelling, Allstate's average annual home insurance cost is $1,910 per year.

 If you are searching for the most affordable home insurer, it may be wise to go with State Farm.

-But if you look at the differences between each company, Allstate comes out on top for many reasons.
+But if you look at the differences between companies, Allstate comes out on top for many reasons.